Tripoli Travel Information

 Local time is GMT +2.

-The official language of Libya is Arabic (used for all official business), though some English is spoken, especially in the cities and tourist-orientated establishments.
+The official language of Libya is Arabic (used for all official business), though some Italian and English is spoken, especially in the cities.

 There are no major health risks associated with travel to Libya.
 Visitors travelling from infected areas require a yellow fever vaccination certificate.
-Travellers are encouraged to get vaccinations for Hepatitis A and Typhoid.
+Travellers are encouraged to get vaccinations for hepatitis A, hepatitis B and typhoid.
 Healthcare facilities in Libya are basic and travellers are advised to have full health insurance.
 In remote areas there may be no health facilities at all, therefore travellers are advised to carry their own basic medications.
-Tap water in Libya is chlorinated, but it is advised to drink bottled or boiled water.
+Tap water in Libya is chlorinated, but it is advised that visitors drink only bottled or boiled water.

-Travellers may enter the country with 200 cigarettes or 250g cigars or 250g tobacco, and 250ml perfume.
-All alcohol and drugs are strictly prohibited, as well as all foodstuffs (including canned goods).
-There is also an extensive list of banned items, including any articles manufactured or produced in Israel or countries that trade with Israel, and it is best to consult a Libyan Embassy for more information.
+Travellers may enter the country with 200 cigarettes or 250 cigars or 250g tobacco, and 250ml of perfume.
+All alcohol and drugs are strictly prohibited, as well as almost all foodstuffs.
+There is also an extensive list of banned items, including any articles manufactured or produced in Israel, and it is best to consult a Libyan Embassy for more information before travel.

 Become our Tripoli Travel Expert